Stytch

 Look and feel

-While working on the UX design, I partnered with the brand designer to create a distinct identity separate from Stytch's core brand.
+While working on the UX design, I partnered with our brand designer to create a distinct identity separate from Stytch's core brand.
 As the brand evolved, I refined the UI, visuals, and illustrations for both product and marketing assets.

-Read the blog post for a deeper dive into our process from mood boarding to brand application.
+Check out the blog post for a deeper dive into our process from mood boarding to brand application.

 Introducing Vessel